yana0309/SQL_Luke_Barrouse/README.md

 ORDER BY avg_year_salary DESC
 LIMIT 10
 ```
-Here's the key takeaways from analysis of top paying skills for remote data analysts:
+Here are the key takeaways from the analysis of top-paying skills for remote data analysts:

 - **Big Data and Data Engineering Tools**
  Skills like **PySpark**, **Couchbase**, and **Elasticsearch** indicate the growing demand for professionals capable of handling large-scale data processing and storage.
 Mastery of these technologies enables efficient management and querying of complex datasets in distributed environments.